 What to do with leftovers

 Leftover overnight oatmeal porridge can be stored in an airtight container in the refrigerator for up to two days.
 The texture may change slightly, so you can add milk or yogurt to adjust it before eating.
 Remember to check for any signs of spoilage before consuming.
-Overall, it serves as a convenient and quick breakfast option.

 - Container: Use a container with a lid to mix and store the oats overnight.